artemnovichkov/shortcuts-mcp-server/README.md

 ## Usage

 Just ask LLM to run a shortcut, show a list of added shortcuts or view a shortcut in Shortcuts app.

-If your MCP client supports Prompts and Resources you may check it:
+If your MCP client supports Prompts and Resources you may check it as well:
 ![Prompts and resources](.github/prompts-and-resources.png)

 ## Tools